 If you have a risk factor for melanoma, talk to your doctor about mole mapping and getting checked more often.

 Visit your family doctor (GP) first.
 They will examine your skin carefully.
 They can then refer you to hospital for a biopsy.
 Some GPs may take a sample of the affected skin and have it tested.
 But many GPs prefer that a skin specialist (dermatologist) removes a suspected melanoma.

 A biopsy means taking a sample of cells and looking at them under a microscope to see if there are cancer cells in the sample.
-Usually the entire mole is removed by a dermatologist or plastic surgeon and examined.
+With an excision biopsy, the entire mole or affected